How many students do you admit each year and how many applicants do you have?

 What experience do I need to be admitted to your program?

-Applicants must have experience as a registered nurse, and specifically in the intensive care setting.
-Please review the experience requirements for details.
-If you wish to discuss your experience with a member of our faculty, please contact us at 913-588-6612 or firstname.lastname@example.org.
+Applicants must have experience as a registered nurse specifically in the intensive care setting.
+Please review the experience requirements for details and send questions about experience requirements to us at 913-588-6612 or email@example.com.

 Do I need two years experience as an RN, including one full year of intensive care experience, before I submit my application?